shaik1002/biggitlabbomb/doc/api/members.md

 - This API endpoint works on top-level groups only.
 It does not work on subgroups.
 - This API endpoint requires permission to administer memberships for the group.

-Lists all projects and groups that a user is a member of, that have been invited to the requested top-level group.
+Lists all projects and groups that a user is a member of, that have been invited to the requested root group.
-For instance, if the requested group is `Top-Level Group`, and the requested user is a direct member of `Other Group / Subgroup Two`, which was invited to `Top-Level Group`, then only `Other Group / Subgroup Two` is returned.
+For instance, if the requested group is `Root Group`, and the requested user is a direct member of `Other Group / Sub Group Two`, which was invited to `Root Group`, then only `Other Group / Sub Group Two` is returned.

 The response lists only indirect memberships.
 Direct memberships are not included.